Rajayashwanth-R/test2/docs/phase0/README.md

 ## Jobs

-I'm a big fan of starting in tech at a support role and moving up.
 They are entry level friendly and often are willing to pay for educational material and certifications.

 Also almost every company has a helpdesk, so plenty of openings to get started in!